MAJOR BREAKING NEWS: SCOTUS ISSUES HUGE NEW RULING ON FUTURE OF 2A LAWSUITS...

 Frequently Asked Questions

-The Supreme Court ruled that gun rights groups cannot obtain attorney's fees for a preliminary injunction victory under 42 USC 1988 unless they secure a final judgment.
-A preliminary injunction alone is not sufficient if the case becomes moot.
+The Supreme Court ruled that gun rights groups cannot claim attorney's fees for a preliminary injunction victory under 42 USC 1988 unless they achieve a final judgment.
+A preliminary injunction alone is insufficient if the case becomes moot before a final resolution.

-How can governments use 'mooting' tactics to avoid paying attorney's fees in civil rights lawsuits?
+How do governments try to avoid paying attorney's fees in civil rights lawsuits?

-Governments can change the allegedly unconstitutional law after a preliminary injunction is granted.
-This action moots the case, preventing a final judgment and thus avoiding the obligation to pay attorney's fees to the plaintiffs.
+Governments may alter the laws in question to make the case moot after a preliminary injunction is granted.
+This prevents a final judgment, thereby avoiding the obligation to pay attorney's fees to the plaintiffs under statutes like 42 USC 1988.

-What is the significance of 42 USC 1988 for Second Amendment litigation?
+What is the significance of a 'final judgment' in Second Amendment litigation?

 Related News